What is Patchs AI?

 Patchs AI is meant to assist, not replace, human decision-making.
 It is an optional feature of Patchs and is used by GP practices at their own risk.

-If GP practices use Patchs AI before this point they may become reliant on it, and because Patchs AI isn’t 100% accurate, the risk with being reliant on Patchs AI is that they will not have processes in place for the cases where Patchs AI is incorrect.
+We recommend that GP practices become familiar with using Patchs without AI first so they fully understand how Patchs works.
+If GP practices use Patchs AI before this point they may become reliant on it.
+Because Patchs AI isn’t 100% accurate, the risk with being reliant on Patchs AI is they may not have processes in place for the cases where it is incorrect.
+For this reason, staff should still read, respond, and triage all patient messages as soon possible when using Patchs AI .

+To conduct post-market surveillance of Patchs AI as required by medical device regulations, we monitor triage decisions made by staff to ensure that it is safe.
 Because Patchs AI makes clinical decisions, we primarily use triage decisions made by clinicians to do this rather than non-clinical staff (although we do use triage decisions made by non-clinical staff when they don’t need clinical input).
 Therefore, in order to use Patchs AI, when a request needs clinical input, GP practices must assign requests to clinicians within Patchs so they can add triage decisions.
+If GP practices do not do this, we cannot monitor the safety of Patchs AI.

 How does Patchs AI work with Patchs Translate and Telephone Assistant?